 Filopodia assemble unique integrin-adhesion complexes to sense the extracellular matrix.
-However, the mechanisms of integrin localization and regulation in filopodia are poorly defined.
-Here, we observed that active integrins accumulate at the tip of myosin-X (MYO10)-positive filopodia while inactive integrins are uniformly distributed.
-RNAi depletion of 10 integrin activity modulators identified talin as the principal integrin activator in filopodia.
-Deletion of the MYO10-FERM domain, or mutation of the β1-integrin-binding residues within, revealed MYO10 as facilitating integrin activation but not transport in filopodia.
-However, MYO10-FERM alone could not activate integrins, potentially due to dual binding to both a- and β-integrin tails.
-As swapping MYO10-FERM with talin-FERM enabled integrin activation in filopodia, our data indicate that an integrin-binding FERM domain coupled to a myosin motor is a core requirement for integrin activation in filopodia.
+However, the mechanisms of integrin regulation in filopodia are poorly defined.
+Here, we report that active integrins accumulate at the tip of myosin-X (MYO10)-positive filopodia, while inactive integrins are uniformly distributed.
+We identify talin and MYO10 as the principal integrin activators in filopodia.
+In addition, deletion of MYO10’s FERM domain, or mutation of its β1-integrin-binding residues, reveals MYO10 as facilitating integrin activation, but not transport, in filopodia.
+However, MYO10’s isolated FERM domain alone cannot activate integrins, potentially because of binding to both integrin tails.
+Finally, because a chimera construct generated by swapping MYO10-FERM by talin-FERM enables integrin activation in filopodia, our data indicate that an integrin-binding FERM domain coupled to a myosin motor is a core requirement for integrin activation in filopodia.
 Therefore, we propose a two-step integrin activation model in filopodia: receptor tethering by MYO10 followed by talin-mediated integrin activation.

 Deep Learning (DL) methods are powerful analytical tools for microscopy and can outperform conventional image processing pipelines.
 Despite the enthusiasm and innovations fuelled by DL technology, the need to access powerful and compatible resources to train DL networks leads to an accessibility barrier that novice users often find difficult to overcome.
 Here, we present ZeroCostDL4Mic, an entry-level platform simplifying DL access by leveraging the free, cloud-based computational resources of Google Colab.
 ZeroCostDL4Mic allows researchers with no coding expertise to train and apply key DL networks to perform tasks including segmentation (using U-Net and StarDist), object detection (using YOLOv2), denoising (using CARE and Noise2Void), super-resolution microscopy (using Deep-STORM), and image-to-image translation (using Label-free prediction – fnet, pix2pix and CycleGAN).
 Importantly, we provide suitable quantitative tools for each network to evaluate model performance, allowing model optimisation.
 We demonstrate the application of the platform to study multiple biological processes.